microsoft/pxt-arcade/docs/hardware/adding.md

 add mechanical strength.
 We recommend adding ESD protection for the USB data lines and a zener diode to clamp the Vbus power line and thereby limit over-voltage transients during USB connection.

-### Multi-player communications #jacdac
+### Multi-player communications with Jacdac #jacdac

 ### ~ alert

 #### Warning

-**Multi-player communications is under active development and it may change.
+**Multi-player communication is under development.
 It's fine to build prototypes, but before designing any production hardware please contact us at arcadehdw@microsoft.com.**

 ### ~